dullroar/ten-steps-to-linux-survival/README.md

 Everyone Line Up
 ----------------

 So we can see that we could pass things between programs by redirecting `stdout` to a file and then redirecting that file to `stdin` on the next program, and so on.
-But \*IX environments take it a bit further with the concept of a command "pipeline" that allows directly sending `stdout` from one program into `stdin` of another.
+But "UNIX" environments take it a bit further with the concept of a command "pipeline" that allows directly sending `stdout` from one program into `stdin` of another.

 ~~~~ {.bash}
 $ cat *.txt | tr '\\' '/' | while read line ; do ./mycmd "$line" ; done